 \section{Abstract}

 We construct the local Langlands correspondence of essentially unipotent supercuspidal representations under the framework of rigid inner forms and prove a certain functoriality and compatibilities.
-In particular, we show the equivariance under automorphisms, which is stronger than the analogous result in \cite{FOS}.
-We also generalize this correspondence for disconnected reductive groups under a mild condition on the group structure.
-We expect to use this result for extension of the explicit local Langlands correspondence in \cite{kaletha2021supercuspidallpackets} for more general supercuspidal representations.
+This is stronger than an analogous result of Solleveld, which did not care about rigidifications of inner twists.
+We also generalize this correspondence for disconnected reductive groups.
+We expect to use this result for extension of Kaletha's explicit local Langlands correspondence of non-singular supercuspidal representations.